Denver: Geography

 Denver is in the center of the Front Range Urban Corridor, between the Rocky Mountains to the west and the High Plains to the east.
 Its topography consists of plains in the city center with hilly areas to the north, west, and south.
+The city's downtown district is about 12 mi east of the foothills of the Rockies.
 It is the only state capital in the United States that is a consolidated city-county.
 At the 2020 United States census, the City and County of Denver had an area of 400.739 km2, including 4.276 km2 of water.
 The City and County of Denver is surrounded by three other counties: Adams County to the north and east, Arapahoe County to the south and east, and Jefferson County to the west.

 Denver's nickname is the "Mile-High City", as its official elevation is 1 mi above sea level, defined by the elevation of the spot of a benchmark on the steps of the State Capitol building.
 The elevation of the entire city ranges from 5130 to 5690 ft.